cannatag/ldap3/README.txt

 CHANGELOG
 =========

+* 0.9.4 2014.06.25
+    - If running in python 3.4 or newer now Tls uses SSLContext object with default secure setting
+    - added parameters ca_certs_path, ca_certs_data, local_private_key_password to Tls object creation, valid when using SSLContext
+    - removed TLSv1 as default for Tls connection
+    - upgraded backported ssl function from python 3.4.1 when using with python 2
+    - fixed bug in escape_bytes

 * 0.9.3.5 2014.06.22
     - Exception history in restartable strategy is printed when reached the maximum number of retries
     - Fixed conditions on terminated_by_server unsolicited message